30 September 2005

 MATCH OF THE DAY

-It promises to be the League Two match of the day tomorrow,
+promises to be the League Two match of the day tomorrow,

-as City travel to the Causeway Stadium to play second placed Wycombe
+as City travel to the Causeway Stadium to play second

-The Chairboys are the only
+The Chairboys are the only team

-the Football League and in Nathan
+unbeaten in the Football League and in Nathan Tyson

-Tyson have the League Two leading scorer with 11 goals, half the 22 total
+have the League Two leading scorer with 11 goals,

-so far.
-In fact Wycombe are the only side to have scored more goals that
+Wycombe are the only side to have scored more goals

-11 matches.
+in 11 matches.

 City manager Keith Curle should

-have Phil Bolland (left) back in his squad after
+have Phil Bolland (left) back in his squad after the

 Curle is confident ahead of what

 will be a tough test tomorrow.
-“The message coming
+“The message

-been put in place.
-We’ve got 75% of our play
+platform and foundations have been put in place.
+We’ve

-that is organised and disciplined and we’ve got
+got 75% of our play that is organised and disciplined

-in and around their goal, it’s free play.
-That’s
+goal, it’s free play.
+That’s why you find

 This will only be City’s